 Partnerships are key to our business, particularly as we focus on self-serve.
 We’re focused on places data -- and being really, really good at building it.
 But geospatial data is so much more than points of interest, building footprints, and foot traffic.

-We’ve been growing our partner network to include technology and services providers, like Snowflake and McKinsey.
+We’ve been growing our partner network to include technology and services providers, like Snowflake and Databricks.
 These partnerships help us integrate with key technologies our customers use and provide expert professional services when needed.